Diffusion Models as Dataset Distillation Priors: Diffusion As Priors

 where $\nabla_{\boldsymbol{x}^{syn}_{t}}\log p(\mathcal{R}|\boldsymbol{x}^{syn}_{t})$ is treated as an auxiliary score derived from the \textit{representativeness} prior. $\boldsymbol{x}^{syn}_t$ and $\boldsymbol{x}^{train}_t$ are the noised $\boldsymbol{x}^{syn}$ and $\boldsymbol{x}^{train}$ at timestep t.

 Empirically, we compare the salient features across samples using the linear kernel (Mercer kernel $\mathcal{K}(x,y)=x^\top y$) due to its tractability.
 As indicated by \cref{eq:enrgy}, the representativeness of $\boldsymbol{x}^{syn}$ increases as the energy $\mathcal{D}_\mathcal{K}$ decreases. \Cref{fig:reps} visualizes the representativeness of class-wise samples under different setups.
 The distillation performance improves on synthetic samples with higher representativeness, as reflected by the area of the sector.
 It is worth noting that according to \cref{eq:cond_score}, the gradient field of diversity and generalization ($\nabla_{\boldsymbol{x}}\log p(\boldsymbol{x})$) is determined and fixed by pre-trained DMs.
 Therefore, the gradient field of representativeness cannot be increased indefinitely, otherwise the other priors will lose their effectiveness (see \cref{sec:ablation} and \cref{apd:rep_guide_vis}).

-Hereto, we successfully distilled the prior knowledge within DMs into the synthetic dataset.
+Hereto, we successfully distilled the priors within DMs into the synthetic dataset.
+Specifically, \text{Diversity} prior arises from the stochasticity of diffusion trajectories where different noise initializations lead to distinct denoising paths. \text{Generalization} prior stems from the original score function $\nabla_{\boldsymbol{x}}\log p(\boldsymbol{x})$ estimated by vanilla DM. \text{Representativeness} prior is directly implemented by the guidance term in \cref{eq:guide_trsde}, which guides each denosing trajectory toward gradient regions that are well represented by real data.
 We implement the guided sampling process using VP-SDE and summarize the procedure in \cref{alg:dap_sampling}.
-The extensive experimental results in \cref{sec:exps} demonstrate the validity of our ``diffusion as priors'' method.
+The extensive experimental results in \cref{sec:exps} demonstrate the validity of our ``Diffusion As Priors (DAP)'' method.